-Montana-Dakota Utilities, Cascade Natural Gas and Intermountain Gas are subject to federal, state and local environmental, facility-siting, zoning and planning laws and regulations.
-Our companies strive to be in compliance with the regulations.
+Montana-Dakota Utilities, Cascade Natural Gas and Intermountain Gas are subject to and strive to be in compliance with federal, state and local environmental, facility-siting, zoning and planning laws and regulations.

 These operations are very small-quantity generators of hazardous waste, and subject only to minimum regulation under the Resource Conservation and Recovery Act.
 A Washington state rule defines Cascade Natural Gas as a small-quantity generator; regulation under that rule is similar to the Resource Conservation and Recovery Act regulation as a very small-quantity generator.